mackyle/blocksruntime/README.txt

 If the above line outputs `Hello world 2` then your Blocks runtime support is correctly installed and fully usable.
 Have fun!

+Note that if you have the problem described above in the section named "clang -fblocks failure", then you'll need to do this instead:

+        clang -S -o sample.s -fblocks sample.c && \
+        clang -o sample sample.s -lBlocksRuntime && ./sample

 Note that it's possible to use the Blocks runtime without installing it into the system directories.
 You simply need to add an appropriate `-I` option to